dylanonelson/redux-endpoints/README.md

 import { createEndpoint } from 'redux-endpoints';

 const endpoint = createEndpoint({
-  // Must be spinal case
+  // Must be spinal case (required)
   name: 'resource-api',
-  // Receives the url as a parameter and must return a promise
+  // Receives the url as a parameter and must return a promise (required)
   request: url => new Promise((resolve, reject) => (
     fetch(url, { credentials: 'include' })
       .then(resp => resp.json())
       .then(json => resolve(json))
   )),
-  // Receives the url params as arguments and returns the key in the state
+  // Receives the url params as arguments and returns the key in the state (optional)
   // where the request data will be stored
   resolver: id => id,
+  // Where in the root-level state the selector function should look for request
+  // data (optional)
+  rootSelector: state => state.resourceApi,
-  // Url pattern for requests
+  // Url pattern for requests (required)
   url: '/api/resource/:id',
 });